Pink Princess Philodendron: Complete Care Guide

 Leaf spot is a fungal infection that causes dark spots within the tissue of the leaf.

 If you see this on your Pink Princess plant, trim off any affected leaves and treat unaffected ones with neem oil to prevent it from spreading.
-This formula from Neem Bliss is organic and cold-pressed.

 You should also avoid getting the leaves or stems of your Pink Princess wet when watering, as this increases the chances of leaf spot.